workspacer/workspacer/docs/content/config.md

 - `TimeWidget`
   - A customisable widget to show the time with standard [C# datetime formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings).
 - `TitleWidget`
-  - Shows the title of the current focused window.
+  - Shows the title of windows in the current workspace.
+  - Showing all window titles instead of only the focused one can be configured with `ShowAllWindowTitles`.
   - Users can select to show just the name of the program instead of the full window title by using `isShortTitle` flag.
   - More configuration details are available [here](https://github.com/workspacer/workspacer/blob/master/src/workspacer.Bar/Widgets/TitleWidget.cs).
 - `WorkspaceWidget`
   - Shows all existing workspaces.